osm2pgsql-dev/osm2pgsql-website/_manual/09-expire.md

 and `y`.
 A primary key constraints on those three columns makes sure that there is no duplicate data.

+*Version >= 1.10.0*{:.version} The expire table has two additional columns `first` and `last` containing the timestamp of the first time this tile was marked as expired and the last time.
+These two timestamps can be used to implement various expiry strategies.

 You have to delete entries from this file after expiry is run.

 ### Details of the Expire Calculations